 The Lx Series and Ls Series of AC power sources are both based on the same AC power source hardware platform and share many common components.
 The differences are primarily in configuration and options.
-This manual covers both models for Series II.
-Some menus and screen shown in this manual may not apply to Ls Series AC sources without the -ADV option and / or -MODE option.
-See section 1 for difference between Series I and Series II models.
-This manual is provided for Series II models.
+This manual covers both model series.
+Some menus and screen shown in this manual may not apply to Ls Series AC sources without the -ADV option and / or - MODE option.